halal-beef/Minify/README.md

 # Minify

-Minify is a mini spotify music player it isnt a complete replacement because you need spotify open.
+Minify is a mini spotify music player

 To run it have music playing for a couple of seconds and then run minify and authenticate your spotify account.